Felicity McCall

-Felicity McCall is an Irish journalist, writer and broadcaster who began her career with two decades working for the BBC in Northern Ireland.
+Felicity McCall is an Irish journalist, writer and broadcaster who began her career with two decades working for BBC Northern Ireland.
 She has over twenty published works include novels, non-fiction, plays, and anthologies.

 Life

-McCall worked for the BBC for twenty years and in around 2000 she settled down to being a full-time writer.
+McCall worked for the BBC for twenty years and in around 2000 she became a full-time writer.

-In 2006 she published a biography of Agnes Jones, the Irish nursing pioneer who was inspired by Florence Nightingale and reformed the Liverpool workhouses.
+In 2006, she published a biography of Agnes Jones, the Irish nursing pioneer who was inspired by Florence Nightingale and reformed the Liverpool workhouses.

-Her plays have been professionally produced in the UK, Ireland, the US, and Australasia; her awards include the UK National Lottery Award for Heritage 2011 for We Were Brothers; two Epic Ireland awards in 2013 for Every Bottle has a Story to Tell; two Meyer Whitworth nominations, for No Goodbyes (2008) and We Were Brothers (2010); and the Tyrone Guthrie Scriptwriting Award (2006–07).
+McCall's plays have been produced in the UK, Ireland, the US, and Australasia.
+Her play, We Were Brothers, received the UK National Lottery Award for Heritage in 2011.
+She also received two Epic Ireland awards in 2013 for Every Bottle has a Story to Tell, two Meyer Whitworth nominations for No Goodbyes (2008) and We Were Brothers (2010), and the Tyrone Guthrie Scriptwriting Award (2006–07).
 Much of her work is based on historical fact or social activism.
-Her screenplay credits include Agnes (Ambient Light/GSCA 2006), based on the life of the Irish nursing pioneer Agnes Jones, and Jam (Brassneck Productions).
+Her screenplay credits include Agnes (Ambient Light/GSCA 2006), based on the life of Agnes Jones, and Jam (Brassneck Productions).

-McCall is also a director and founding member of theatre groups Handful Productions and Postscript, and co-founded the Derry Writers' Group.
-She served on the Irish Executive of the National Union of Journalists.
+McCall is also a director and founding member of the theatre groups Handful Productions and Postscript.
+She also co-founded the Derry Writers' Group and served on the Irish Executive of the National Union of Journalists.